kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-cut.md

 PUT https://sfchainweb.example.com/chainweb/0.0/testnet04/cut`
 ```

-The request body for contains parameters similar to the following:
+The request body for publishing a cut contains parameters similar to the following:

 ```json
 {